 I found it a bit frustrating having to manually type codes across and there were a few bugs which I reported to the development team, but thankfully these were looked into straight away.

 Setting up your target portfolio is pretty straightforward – you can either search individual ticker codes, or you can do what I did which was to just select from the ‘Popular ETFs’ tab.
 Once I had added my target holdings, there is simply a sliding scale (or a percentage you can type in) to adjust what your target is – when its what I roughly wanted I clicked ‘lock’ (padlock icon) – and this is what it came out with.

-How to trade with Pearler
+How to Invest with Pearler

 To start buying my stocks, I transferred $1000 from my linked bank account into my Pearler share trading account.
 I didn’t have to do this in my bank at all, and this was all requested and authorized through the Pearler platform with two factor authentication.
 The money took a few days to clear into my account.